 School Social Work at BASD

 School social workers support students and families by connecting them to school and community resources, and removing barriers to educational engagement.
-Social workers primarily assist students and families with basic needs, mental health services, community activities, and crisis support.
-They also provide direct counseling interventions to individuals and small groups at school as needed, and coordinate outreach and wellness activities throughout the district.
+Social workers assist students and families with basic needs, mental health services, community activities, and crisis support.
+They also provide direct counseling interventions to individuals and small groups at school, and coordinate outreach and wellness activities throughout the district.
 School social workers work closely with local community organizations, the district's Student Assistance Program (SAP) teams and school counselors, as well as the district’s Homeless and Foster Liaison.

 Meet the Team!